 As part of the 2016/17 finance settlement, it was announced there would be a Fair Funding Review of authorities' funding needs, initially to be implemented in 2019/20.
-Due to the 2017 general election, in September 2017 it was announced that such a review would initially be implemented in 2020
+Due to the 2017 general election, in September 2017 it was announced that such a review would initially be implemented in 2020.

-The FFR has been delayed once more, this time due to Covid-19 and will not happen until 2023/24 at the earliest.
+The FFR has been delayed once more and will not happen until 2025/26 at the earliest.
 The section below provides some narrative as to what FFR will achieve and how it will be implemented.